 - From USB-sticks and other external media devices, which came from outside the office.

 According to the US Department of Justice letter, at the beginning of 2016 Internet Crime Complaint Center (IC3) has received nearly 7,700 public complaints regarding ransomware attacks since 2005, totaling to $57.6 million in damages (ransom costs and data losses).
 In 2015, victims paid over $24 million in nearly 2,500 cases.
-The real scale of ransomware pandemic is much bigger worldwide.
+The real scale of the ransomware pandemic is much bigger worldwide.

 How to Prevent Ransomware Damage